Pinterest Hidden Image

 Instructions

-• Make the crumble topping: Rub one tablespoon of lemon zest into the brown sugar using your fingertips until fragrant.
-Rub in the flour, and then the melted butter until it resembles a crumb consistency.
+• Make the crumble topping: Rub the lemon zest into the sugar using your fingertips until fragrant.
+Rub in the flour, and then the butter until it resembles a crumb consistency.
 Set aside.

 • Flavor the sugar: Add the sugar and lemon zest to a large mixing bowl and use your fingertips to rub the zest into the sugar.

-• Add wet ingredients: Add the melted butter and whisk to combine.
-Add in the olive oil, yogurt, and vanilla, and whisk for a minute until everything is combined.
-Then add the vegan buttermilk mixture, and whisk again.
+• Add wet ingredients: Add the melted butter, olive oil, and vanilla extract and whisk to combine.
+Then add the vegan buttermilk (soy milk and lemon juice mixture), and whisk again.

-• Bake: Transfer the cake batter to the prepared loaf pan.
-Top with the crumble, making sure to evenly coat the surface of the cake.
+• Assemble: Transfer the cake batter to the prepared loaf pan.
+Top with the remaining 50g of blueberries, and sprinkle the lemon crumble on top.

-Bake for 45-50 mins.
 Check the cake is ready by inserting a knife or toothpick into it, which should come out clean.
-Allow the cake to cool in the pan for about 10 minutes before transferring it to a cooling rack to cool completely.
+Allow the cake to cool in the pan for about 10 minutes before carefully lifting it onto a wire rack to cool completely.

-• Once the cake has cooled, place a sheet of parchment paper under the cooling rack to catch any icing.
-Drizzle the blueberry glaze on top of the cake.
+• Garnish: Once the cake has cooled, place a sheet of parchment paper under the cooling rack to catch any icing.
+Pour the glaze on top of the cake and decorate with more fresh blueberries, lemon slices, and mint or blueberry leaves.

 • Storage: Store in an airtight container at room temperature for up to 3 days, or in the fridge for up to 5-6 days.
 You can also freeze this cake in an airtight container and defrost it a couple of hours before serving.